Last Updated on Samuel Franklinby

 In this guide to the Engineer we cover the Emberquake and Flame Hammer build options that utilise skills across your applicable skill trees so you can select or even mix and match a playstyle that resonates with you.
 It includes skills and stat point allocations to ensure you have a rounded set of information to master the Engineer class in Torchlight 2.

 Not afraid of getting into the fray with enemies the Engineer can be found wielding large melee weapons, cannons or a traditional shield and single handed weapon.
-Unique to the Engineer is the charge mechanic where you can build charges with certain skills or passives and that consume those charges on additional effects of specific skills.
+Unique to the Engineer is their version of the charge mechanic where you can build charges with certain skills or passives and then consume those charges for additional effects of specific skills.
 They are a flexible Torchlight 2 hero with the best Engineer build heavily influenced by your party size.
 While a solo Engineer will want a build that focuses on the offensive or summon options of the class a party tank will likely want to invest in defensive options instead.

 This is reflected through their 3 skill trees:

 - Blitz: This tree is focused on your melee attacks with various skill attacks that have you slamming your weapon down with great force and elemental enhancement.
 Passively this tree can boost your effectiveness with large weapons through attack speed, charged attacks and electrical surges on stunned targets.
 Builds in this tree will generally focus on Flame Hammer, Seismic Slam and Emberquake with Onslaught and Storm Burst providing movement utility in this skill tree.